 Are sessions confidential?

 What is talked about in the privacy of my consulting room is strictly confidential.
 However, I am ethically bound to receive supervision from a senior colleague where I will discuss aspects of the work I am doing with you.
-When discussing my work you will always be referred to by your first name only, and certainly never identified beyond that.
 My supervisor is also bound by professional ethical codes regarding the safeguarding of your confidentiality.
 There are also one or two instances where the law obliges me to break confidentiality but these are very rare and unusual circumstances and will be discussed with you at the outset.

 Can I apply through my health insurance company?

 I am an approved healthcare provider for the following companies:

 I have tried to answer here some of the more usual questions that people have when approaching a counsellor or therapist for help.
 It is not an exhaustive account so please get in touch if there are other more pressing questions you would like to ask before committing to a face to face meeting (my contact details are ☞ here).

 Sometimes my clients are managing their lives pretty well.
 Life is, on the whole, going well enough.
 But there is somewhere a gnawing sense that they are not as fulfilled as they might be.
 Some are looking for help understanding a stunted or blocked creativity, or wanting to find ways of making their lives more meaningful and enriching.

 But often enough my clients don’t know what it is exactly that troubles them.
 What they do know is that they need a space in which they can talk and reflect and think ...

 What can I expect when I phone you?